braided essay examples

 IV.
 Body Paragraph 3: Introduction and Weaving of Thread C

-• Introduce the third narrative or idea (Thread C).
+• Introduce a third narrative or idea (Thread C).

 • Weave Thread C with aspects of Threads A and B.